 Being tested is a natural part of being human.
 So it is no surprise that being tested is also a biblical design pattern.
 Characters in the Bible experience tests throughout the entire story to see if they can live up to God’s intended purpose for humanity.
-Let’s look at the narrative pattern of God putting a test before humans to see if they respond with faithfulness or act on their own wisdom in disobedience.
+Let’s look at the narrative pattern of God putting a test before humans to see if they respond with faithfulness or act by their own wisdom in disobedience.

 This story bothers a lot of people, and it leaves us to wonder: Why would God test humans in this way?

-God’s Eden Ideal
+God’s Garden of Eden Ideal

 This wasn’t some arbitrary test conducted by a cruel God.
 The scene in the garden of Eden and the choice between our own path or abundant life in God is something that all people must face.
-God designed humans to be co-creators and co-rulers with him (this is what it means for us to be made in the image of God).
-The only way to succeed at this vocation is to eat of God’s own life.
+God designed humans to be co-creators and co-rulers with him (this is what it means for us to be made in the image of God). and the only way to succeed at this vocation is to eat of God’s own life.
 This means that the opportunity to truly be human in the way God intended is also a test.
 And the choice is up to us.

 Humanity’s Second Chance

 The story begins with the two brothers offering sacrifices to God.
 Cain offers a sacrifice from his crop, and Abel offers a sacrifice from his flock.
 The narrative doesn’t tell us why they are offering sacrifices, but it doesn’t take too much contemplation to understand what is likely going on.
 Humanity’s relationship with God is in trouble.
 Cain and Abel grew up outside of the garden, suffering the consequences of the first generations’ actions.
 But Cain and Abel want to reclaim their calling as image-bearers and rule creation alongside God.
 And what better way to symbolize their loyalty and commitment to God than a sacrifice, right?
-But as soon as the sacrifices are made, we see that making a proper sacrifice isn’t so simple.
+But as soon as the sacrifices are made, we see that making a proper sacrifice isn’t simple.

-The LORD looked with favor on Abel and his offering, but on Cain and his offering he did not look with favor. – Genesis 4:4b-5a
+The LORD looked with favor on Abel and his offering, but on Cain and his offering he did not look with favor.

 So Cain was very angry, and his face was downcast.
 Then the Lord said to Cain, “Why are you angry?
 Why is your face downcast?
 If you do what is right, will you not be accepted?
-But if you do not do what is right, sin is crouching at your door; it desires to have you, but you must rule over it.” – Genesis 4:5b-7
+But if you do not do what is right, sin is crouching at your door; it desires to have you, but you must rule over it.”

 Sin That Destroys

 Even in our modern context, we can recognize the inherent difficulty of tests.
 They expose our abilities and whether or not we have what it takes to succeed.
 For Cain, his test presents him the difficult choice of whether or not to act out of anger.
-Will he let his anger turn to violence or will he “rule over” his sinful impulses?
+Will he let his anger turn to violence or will he rule over his sinful impulses?